aarif4/tools/README.md

-# tools-serialization
+# tools
-serialization tools test scripts
+test scripts of useful tools that I use often